asvath/avod/README.md

 There were no changes to the lidar points data as all the frames relate to the same lidar files.
 Refer to : https://github.com/asvath/cadcd for info on how the annotation files were made.

 ### Mini-batch Generation
 We need to generate mini-batches for the RPN.
 To configure the mini-batches, you can modify `avod/configs/mb_preprocessing/rpn_cars.config`.
-Ensure that your dataset_dir points to the correct dataset that you want to evaluate on (e.g /home/moosey).
+Ensure that the *dataset_dir* points to the correct dataset that you want to evaluate on (e.g /home/moosey).
 Inside the `scripts/preprocessing/gen_mini_batches.py`, notice that the *cars* class is selected for processing (`process_car`) is set to True.

 ```bash
 cd avod